NASA-DEVELOP/dnppy/README.md

 5. `requests`
 5. `gdal`

-The version of `GDAL` that is installed on setup is version 1.11.1 for python 2.7.
-The 32 bit version is installed unless the user has the 64 bit background geoprocessing packages installed, in which case the 64 bit GDAL is installed.
+The version of `GDAL` that is installed on setup is version 1.11.2 for python 2.7.
+The 32 bit version is installed unless the user has the 64 bit background geoprocessing packages installed, in which case the 64 bit `GDAL` is installed.

 * GDAL‑1.11.2‑cp27‑none‑win32.whl
 * GDAL‑1.11.2‑cp27‑none‑win_amd64.whl